KazuKaku/New-GLDAB-Arduino-with-PWM-output/README.md

 241108 PPM toPWM & Arduino GLDAB by Arduino 4.7KOwm ESC Motor

+## How New GLDAB by Arduino with convert PPM to PWM signal output works

 YouTube--Making of Convert PPM signal to PWM and GLDAB for Gliding by Arduino board (Arduino pro mini)
         https://www.youtube.com/watch?v=hw5doqiESM8